VELMA: Verbalization Embodiment of LLM Agents for Vision and Language Navigation in Street View: Experiments

 \subsection{Finetuning Results}

 To further explore the capabilities of the proposed LLM agent, we finetune LLaMa-7b on all training instances of the respective dataset, denoted by VELMA-FT in Table~\ref{tab:results}.
-Each training instance is the full text sequence after following the gold path.
+Each training instance is the full text sequence that is produced by following the gold path.
 The visibility of landmarks is determined by the landmark scorer during training because gold annotations are not available.
 There are 6,770 training instances for Touchdown and 5,737 for Map2seq.
-We finetune for 20 epochs using LoRA~\cite{hu2022lora} to adapt attention query and value projections.
+We finetune for 20 epochs using LoRA~\cite{hu2022lora} to adapt query, key and value projections of the attention layer as well as input and output projection of each transformer layer.
 The best model is selected by task completion on the development set.
 The resulting agent outperforms the previous state-of-the-art model ORAR\textsuperscript{*} by 10\% and 16\% relative TC rate.
 Comparing ORAR\textsuperscript{*} which fuses image features at the vector level to VELMA-FT which finetunes on verbalizations of observations, shows that the text-based environment observations are less prone to overfitting.